When is Line of Duty series 6 on TV? What’s it about? Who’s in it?

 In different phrases, there are 4 corrupt officers – and so they’re NOT essentially known as ‘H’.

 How a lot does this revelation change Line of Obligation?
-At this stage within the present, not lots.
-In any case, as Fleming outlines, AC-12 has already found three of the 4 ‘H’s (once more, simply to make clear, their identify doesn’t have to start out with ‘H’).
+At this stage within the present, not quite a bit.
+In spite of everything, as Fleming outlines, AC-12 has already found three of the 4 ‘H’s (once more, simply to make clear, their title doesn’t have to begin with ‘H’).
 And they’re…

 - DI Matthew Dot Cottan – as generally known as ‘The Caddy’